cloudboss/easyto/README.md

 `base64-encode`: (Optional, type _bool_, default `false`) - Whether or not to Base64 encode the value, if `name` is defined.

 `name`: (Optional, type _string_) - If defined, this will be the name of the environment variable and the secret's value will be the value.
-If not defined, the secret's value must contain JSON key/value strings one level deep, whose keys will be the environment variable names and whose values will be the values.
+If not defined, the secret's contents must contain JSON key/value strings one level deep, whose keys will be the environment variable names and whose values will be the values.

 > [!WARNING]
 > There is no check on the size of the value; values too large can prevent `command` from starting.